Our Lakeshore Team

 Life transitions and feeling “stuck”

-My Approach
+My Approach and Training

 I’m a registered social worker with a Master of Social Work from Wayne State University, and I’ve spent the past decade supporting youth and families across Windsor-Essex.